December 20, 2020

-For the 2017-18 school year, Rankin Elementary received its fourth year of MSTEP assessment data.
-While we continue to be pleased with the growth in Math and are working to increase, our ELA scores so that we can surpass the Improvement rate of our peers.
+For the 2019-20 school year, Rankin Elementary did not receive additional MSTEP assessment data due to the shut down during the pandemic.
+We continue to use the previous data received along with current NWEA data to guide our instruction and interventions.
+We continue to be pleased with the growth in Math and are working to increase our ELA scores so that we can surpass the Improvement rate of our peers.
 We are continuously working to improve in identified areas of weakness.
 We have continued to implement interventions to assist our lowest performing students as we work to close the gap.
 We offer school wide programming for our highest achieving students (HAL, Great Books, Book bowl).
 We appreciate the continued support of parents, staff and community with this effort.

-Parents and community members can be involved at Rankin in a variety of ways and include but are not limited to: Bi-Annual Parent Teacher conferences, Title 1 events, PBIS Committee, School Improvement Committee, Back pack program through Eastern Michigan Foodbank, Parent Committee, Field Day, COW night (Celebrate Our Writing), Field Trips and Kindergarten Rodeo.
+Parents and community members can be involved at Rankin in a variety of ways and include but are not limited to: Bi-Annual Parent Teacher conferences, Title 1 events, PBIS Committee, School Improvement Committee, Back pack program through Eastern Michigan Foodbank, Parent Committee, Field Day, COW night (Celebrate Our Writing), and Field Trips.
 Our students participate in Blueberry Ambassadors, Safety Patrol, Student Council, Young Inventors and Spelling Bees.
-We host 21st Century Bridges to Success After school programming throughout the school year and summer.
-Over the past year, we have collaborated with two local churches.
+We continue to collaborate with two local churches to provided tutoring and family needs.
 They have provided school supplies, sponsored backpacks for families and volunteered in classrooms.
+We host after school clubs such as Robotics and Science and Tech Club.
 We are part of a NIJ grant through the Genesee Intermediate School district that supplies our building with a School Resource Officer and Climate Specialist that focuses on Restorative Justice.
-We are also part of a grant with Sloan/Longway that provides hands on science lessons to our students once a week.
+We are also part of a grant with Flint Institute of Arts that provides hands on art lessons to our students as well as opportunities to visit the College/ Cultural center.
 Our building also works closely with the CRIM Foundation to incorporate Mindfulness and Yoga into our daily routines.
-This year we have set up an in-school banking program with Elga Credit Union to encourage students to save money.
+We continue to host an in-school banking program with Elga Credit Union to encourage students to save money.
 We participated building wide with Junior Achievement bringing outside business people in to teach economics lessons to students K-5.

 State law requires that we also report additional information.